-We'll admit, when we were in college we weren't the most enlightened of diners.
-That basically means we wasted a lot of money eating mediocre food at restaurants simply because we didn't know any better.
+We'll admit, when we were in college, we weren't the most enlightened of diners.
+That basically means we wasted a lot of money eating mediocre food because we didn't know any better.
 But you don't have to make the same mistake.

 Original ChopShop Co.

-For a lighter meal around campus you'll want Original ChopShop Co., a health-focused restaurant located just steps off campus.
-The specialties here include salads, sandwiches and protein bowls packed with ingredients such as kale, forbidden rice, and grilled chicken.
-In short, everything you should be eating to avoid that dreaded Freshman 15.
+For a lighter meal around ASU, you'll want Original ChopShop Co., a health-focused restaurant located just steps off campus.
+The specialties here include salads, sandwiches, and protein bowls packed with ingredients such as kale, forbidden rice, and grilled chicken — in short, everything you should be eating to avoid that dreaded Freshman 15.
 The restaurant itself is a cozy spot for eating, drinking, and even just hanging out — particularly on the spacious patio with games, community picnic tables, and stringed lights.
-On the drinks side you can get everything from fresh-squeezed lemonade or pressed juices to coffee, espresso, and even sangria.
+On the drinks side, you can get everything from fresh-squeezed lemonade or pressed juices to coffee, espresso, and even sangria.

 Though it's a little farther away from campus, Hummus Xpress is worth a short drive.
-This one-of-a-kind restaurant does Mediterranean and Lebanese food in a fast-casual setting and in Subway-style.
-That means you get to build-your-own pita, bowl, salad, or plate starting with a protein of you choice: gyro, falafel, chicken, beef, or vegetarian.
-You can fill out the entree with vegetables, hummus, or salad and add toppings including olives, tomatoes, feta cheese, cucumbers, pepperoncinis, and more.
-Each of the options will set you back less than $10 and are sure to fill you up.
-For a lighter snack you can also get an order of housemade hummus with pita and a choice of meat for less than $5.
+This one-of-a-kind restaurant does Mediterranean and Lebanese food in a fast-casual setting and in Subway style.
+That means you get to build your own pita, bowl, salad, or plate, starting with a protein of your choice: gyro, falafel, chicken, beef, or vegetarian.
+You can fill out the entree with vegetables, hummus, or salad, and add toppings including olives, tomatoes, feta cheese, cucumbers, pepperoncinis, and more.
+Each of the options will set you back less than $10, and are sure to fill you up.
+For a lighter snack, you can also get an order of house-made hummus with pita and a choice of meat for less than $5.

-This brand new eatery from experienced restaurateur Eliot Wexler is exactly where we would have eaten if it had been open when we were in college.
+This eatery from experienced restaurateur Eliot Wexler is exactly where we would have eaten if it had been open when we were in college.
 With a breakfast menu that includes everything from an excellent breakfast burrito to H&H bagels and Russ & Daughters lox — both imported from New York — Nocawich delivers high-quality food that's still within a student's budget.
-For lunch and dinner expect menus that feature sandwiches and heartier entrees, both of which can be washed down with either a craft beer or a glass of wine.
+For lunch, expect a menu that features sandwiches and heartier entrees, both of which can be washed down with either a craft beer or a glass of wine.
 Plus, with a prime location on College Avenue, Nocawich makes a perfect stop before football games or catching the light rail.
 Be sure to call ahead to check the restaurant's hours as they change seasonally.